Jwhiles/CV/README.md

 # John Whiles - CV
 ## Profile
-A full stack web developer based in London, looking for a role that offers great learning opportunities.
+A full stack web developer based in London looking for a role that offers great learning opportunities.
 Comfortable using a range of technologies and focused on writing clean, comprehensible and testable code by applying functional programming principles.

 ## Technology
 ### Client-Side